folio-org/curriculum/04_deploy_test_stripes_module.md

 ![Stripes homepage](pics/01_Stripes_homepage.png)

-There is one app in the Stripes UI Server -- the "Trivial" app with the green icon.
+There is one app in this basic configuration of the Stripes UI Server -- the "Trivial" app with the green icon.
 Click on it to get a form:

 ![Trivial homepage](pics/01_Trivial_homepage.png)